Class 3A, Region I One-Act Play Contest

 This sequence will be followed by the Assistant Contest Manager (ACM) and Contest Stage Manager (CSM):

-- Runner will call you and escort you to the rear stage door.
+- A contest staff member will call you and escort you to the rear stage door.

 - After previous company has departed, the CSM will call you to enter.